This is part one of a three-part series on glyphosate. Part two can be read here.

 “Can you imagine the public's response if they knew that glyphosate is being sprayed on the oats in their Cheerios only weeks before it is manufactured?"
 Ehrhardt asked.

 Finally, Dr. Don.
-Huber, internationally recognized expert on Roundup Toxicity (43), had this to say about glyphosate as a desiccant:
+Huber, an internationally recognized expert on Roundup Toxicity (43), had this to say about glyphosate as a desiccant:

 “This is very serious.
 When you look at the use of glyphosate as a desiccant, I can’t imagine how it was ever approved by the EPA for that purpose.
 Glyphosate is a systemic chemical — it is highly water soluble — it moves to the growth points of plants.
 When you put it out at the late stage of growth, 2 to 3 weeks before harvest, the only place that glyphosate can go is into the seed.
 That’s why the EPA has to keep increasing their tolerance levels because the levels in our food keep increasing.”(44)